 Mastriano had a deep interest in York long before he led anti-mask protests last year, fought tirelessly to overturn then-President Donald Trump’s reelection loss and showed up outside the U.S. Capitol during the Jan.
 6 riot.

-A crack shot, York led a small group of U.S. soldiers behind German lines to disrupt machine gunfire while badly outnumbered outside the village of Chatel-Chehery, France, in the waning weeks of the war.
-More than 20 German soldiers were killed and 132 captured, winning the Tennessee native widespread fame and the Medal of Honor.
+A crack shot, York led a small group of U.S. soldiers behind German lines while badly outnumbered outside the village of Chatel-Chehery, France.
+More than 20 German soldiers were killed and 132 captured, and the Tennessee native won widespread fame and the Medal of Honor.

-For more than a decade, other researchers have questioned Mastriano’s claim to have conclusively proved exactly where York was when his lethal marksmanship played out in October 1918.
-They argue his research is plagued with errors and that a walking trail to the battle location he helped build actually takes visitors to the wrong spot.
+For more than a decade, other researchers have questioned Mastriano’s claim to have conclusively proved exactly where York was during the October 1918 battle.
+They argue his research is plagued with errors and that a walking trail he helped build actually takes visitors to the wrong spot.